 This recipe features one of the non-glamorous superstars of breakfast… day-old bread.
 You probably already know that day-old bread makes the best French toast.
 It’s a little dry so it retains its structure but it’s also thirsty to absorb the egg, milk and other good stuff that make up French toast.
 It’s the key to French toast that’s firm but pleasantly moist inside.
 The same principal works for a strata.
 After we assemble our strata (which includes slices of bread), we drown it in a French toast-like egg and milk mixture.

 This dish elicited enthusiastic comments from the people I tested it on.
 My Italian friend Pete said, “Dude, this is great.
 Is it cool if I get some more?”
-My fiance Kellie said, “Tell me about this.
+My wife Kellie said, “Tell me about this.
 What’s in here?
 I’m gonna have another piece.”

 Nobody is 100% sure who coined the the phrase “leave ‘em wanting more.”
 It was likely either Walt Disney or P.T.
 Barnum.
 Whoever it was, let’s just assume they were talking about a good Breakfast Strata.

 For the quick and easy, printable recipe, click here.

 There’s only 7 ingredients: French or Italian bread, eggs, milk, sausage, onion, bell pepper and cheese.
 For the cheese, I used a Mexican blend of Monterey Jack, Cheddar, Queso Quesadilla and Asadero cheeses.
 You could use Cheddar, Pepper Jack or almost any cheese or combination of cheeses.